London is an incredible ciy firmly atop many people's travel lists.

 Why stay in Pimlico for sightseeing?

-Take a 25 minute wander in the other direction, through the streets of neighbouring Westminster, and you’ll be waving at the Queen in Buckingham Palace or admiring the beautiful green spaces of Hyde Park and St James’ park (basically the Queen’s front garden!).
+Tack on another half an hour through the streets of neighbouring Westminster, and you’ll soon be walking past Buckingham Palace or admiring the beautiful green spaces of Hyde Park and St James’ park (basically the palace's front garden!).

-If your feet are a little tired or you fancy heading further into the city, then there are plenty of excellent transport links available.
-Pimlico station connects with the city’s underground train network via the Victoria line, you can ride an iconic red London bus with bus stops all over the area, or you can even travel in style on the
+If you prefer to give your feet a little time off, there are plenty of excellent transport links available.
+Pimlico station connects with the city’s underground train network via the Victoria line, you can ride an iconic red London bus with bus stops all over the area.

 Architecturally, Pimlico, with its white stucco terraces surrounding leafy garden squares, has a definite ‘Mary Poppins’ charm to it and has been home to many famous faces throughout the years.
 Ebury Street, in its heart, is adorned with Blue Plaques marking its former residents who include Alfred Tennyson, George Moore, Michael Caine and Dame Edith Evans.
 Keep wandering, and you’ll find the plaque and statue to honour Wolfgang Amadeus Mozart, who composed his first symphony there in 1764.